20 Smart Home Tips and Tricks to Optimize Your Smart Home

 3) Consider a smart home hub.

-While most smart home devices use Wi-Fi to connect to the internet, choosing devices that connect to a dedicated smart hub can save you money and bandwidth on your home network.
+While most smart home devices use Wi-Fi to connect to the internet, choosing devices that connect to a smart hub can save you money and bandwidth on your home network.
 The smart hub is connected directly to the router, which frees up your Wi-Fi network for other devices.
 Generally, hub-dependent smart devices are significantly cheaper than their Wi-Fi-enabled counterparts.
 SmartThings and the Wink Smart Hub are two of the most commonly used.

-5) However, don’t stick with one platform.
+5) However, you’re not limited to one platform.

 When purchasing smart home devices, ensure they are compatible with at least two of the three major smart speaker platforms: Alexa, Google, and Apple HomeKit.
 This way, if you decide to switch platforms, it’s much less painful, and all your devices are guaranteed to work.
+You can also use multiple platforms in one home.

 6) Use geofencing.